SingMeter

 Once your voice is warm, move into your actual repertoire.
 Start with songs that sit mostly in your tessitura and only briefly touch your highest notes.

 On days when you want to focus on technique, combine this routine with How to Sing High Notes: Techniques and Tips.
-If you're working on more powerful pop or musical theatre sounds, add a few targeted drills from How to Belt High Notes Safely, and for register coordination keep revisiting Mixed Voice vs Head Voice.
+If you're working on more powerful pop or musical theatre sounds, add a few targeted drills from How to Belt High Notes Safely, and for register coordination keep revisiting Mixed Voice Practice tutorial.

 Tracking Progress Over Time